demitry/patel-netcore-micro/MicroCourse.md

 Test123!
 ```

+- No connection could be made because the target machine actively refused it. (localhost:7002)
+- Service is not run
+- VS -> SLN -> Configure Startup Projects.

 ### Validation with Login and Register [63]

+- [ ] Why I have Bad Request While Register with fake data?
+	- [ ] Why is this error has no reason data?

 ### Internal Server Error [64]
 ### Add Authentication to Swagger Gen [65]
 ### Passing Token to API [66]